What is a PPC reporting tool?

 There are three ways to do so:

-3. Start from a blank template.
+- Start from a blank canvas and drag-and-drop widgets

-Step 4.
-Share the reports.
+Step 5.
+Share the reports

 The last step of this reporting journey is to share your reports with your clients or team.